Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 Since *BigCommerce* allows multiple types for variant options, the driver needs a way to determine the intended type for a variant option.
 Variant option types such as dropdown, radio button, or rectangles are controlled by the *Variant option type* setting.
 The “color-swatch type” is determined in a specific way.
 For detailed information, see <!----Link einfügen-->

 By the *Order filter* option, you can filter the orders that are to be imported from *BigCommerce* to *Omni-Channel*.
-If you have worked with *BigCommerce* before you have started with the *Actindo Core1 Platform*, you can define the date or ID, from which the orders are to be imported.
+Additionally, if you have worked with *BigCommerce* before you have started with the *Actindo Core1 Platform*, you can define the date or ID, from which the orders are to be imported.